unik-name/wordpress-unikname/readme.txt

 * [Improvement] Updated Google Auth library to latest version
 * [Improvement] Performance improvement
 * Removed Xing from social login networks
+* Removed Twitch from social login networks temporarily because the TwitchAuth 3rd party library being used is no longer maintained

 = 7.12.37 [1 January 2020] =
 * [Improvement] Updated Facebook API to version 3.2 from version 2.10